 They have often been hurt by larger churches.

 They often do not want to be hurt again.

-Thus far we’ve discussed good traits, or at least understandable traits common among those attracted to the Independent Movement.
+Thus far we’ve discussed four traits that are positive and three that help us understand why someone would be attracted to the Independent Movement as opposed to the larger churches.
 Now let’s discuss some negative traits that also turn up:

 Some want the clerical collar without doing any work.